Rain-TheyThem/PyHance/README.md

 * Adds a `remove` method to a custom `string` class to remove an item from the string

 For more information on what PyHance can do, [go to our wiki!](https://github.com/IzaCoder/PyHance/wiki)
+## Contributing
+To contribute to PyHance (which is welcome and appreciated), create an issue with your idea/bug fix.
+If it's a bug fix, I'll try to reproduce the bug on replit.com.
+If I can reproduce it, I will gladly work with you (or you can make a pull request on your own) to fix the bug!
+If it's a feature request, I'll review the requested feature and how it will fit in with the rest of PyHance.
+If it will make Python easier or more joyful to use, I'll gladly implement the feature!